French Mother Sentenced To Life For Daughters Starvation Death - UrduPoint

 She had also lost several teeth and had her hair pulled out.
 Amandine had been locked for weeks in a windowless storage room and deprived of food.

-From a very young age, Amandine was the victim of blows, including with brooms, punches, kicks, hair pulling, repeated shouting, insults and jostling, prosecutor Jean-Marie Beney said.
+From a very young age, Amandine suffered blows -- including with brooms -- punches, kicks, hair pulling, repeated shouting, insults and jostling, prosecutor Jean-Marie Beney said.

 For Pissarra, "domestic tyrant, dictator of the home, executioner of Amandine, there can only be one sentence -- a life term with a minimum of 20 years served in prison," said the prosecutor.